aalhadd7/Alhaddad-s-MEGR2157-portfolio/docs/assignments/A01/index.md

 ### 2. One Intentional Customization

-I changed the website color scheme to use darker blue and neutral colors.
+I changed the assignment tab color scheme to use blue instead of green.
 This change improves readability and gives the portfolio a more professional appearance that is appropriate for engineering documentation.
-The default color scheme was more visually generic and did not separate headings, navigation, and technical content as clearly.
+The default color scheme was more visually generic and did not separate the tab content as clearly.

 ### 3. Documentation Standard